devopssteps/complete-60-days-devops-course/module-3_Jenkins/day-14-Jenkins-Jobs-Pipelines-Plugins.md

  - Install and use essential Jenkins plugins
  - Build and run a basic CI/CD pipeline with a real example

-## 🛠️ Hands-On Jenkins Video Outline
+## 🛠️ Hands-On Demo

 ### ✅ 1.
 Intro
-“Welcome to Day X of our DevOps series!
-In this video, we’ll dive deep into Jenkins — how to create jobs, write pipelines, and use plugins — all with hands-on examples.
+In todays class we’ll dive deep into Jenkins — how to create jobs, write pipelines, and use plugins — all with hands-on examples.
 If you're learning CI/CD or preparing for interviews, this is a must-watch!”

-### 📢 Call to action:
-“Don’t forget to subscribe and turn on the bell so you don’t miss the rest of the series!”

 ### 📦 2.
 What is Jenkins?
  - Open-source automation server